happymakai/rpg-client-framework/README.md

   i am a green hand to As3 (ActionScript3), i learn C++ all by my self,then turn to As3(as my work's wish).

   i hope someone will help me to finish this framework!

+3. beg(求帮助)
+  i don't what this kind of game should do , i just organize it as my way . hope some one will help me!